magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 }
 ```

-The `version` key indicates the highest version of this Dilated File Transfer protocol that this peer understands.
+The `"version"` key indicates the highest version of this Dilated File Transfer protocol that the peer understands.
 There is currently only one version: `1`.

-The `mode` key indicates the desired mode of the peer.
+The `"mode"` key indicates the desired mode of the peer.
 It has one of three values:
 * `"send"`: the peer will only send files (similar to classic transfer protocol)
 * `"receive"`: the peer only receive files (the flip side of the above)
 * `"connect"`: the peer will send and receive zero or more files before closing the session

-Note that `send` and `receive` above will still use Dilation as all clients supporting this protocol must.
+Note that `"send"` and `"receive"` above will still use Dilation as all clients supporting this protocol must.
 If a peer sends no version information at all, it will be using the classic protocol (and is thus using Transit and not Dilation for the peer-to-peer connection).

+    XXX: maybe we don't strictly _need_ the mode at all? but it does keep things explicit .. which might be important for UX decisions on one or the other side?
+    XXX: that is:
+    XXX: a "receive-only" client can simply never send an offer
+    XXX: a "send-only" client simply (automatically) rejects any offer

-The `"features"` key is a list of message-formats / features understood by the peer.
+The `"features"` key points at a list of message-formats / features understood by the peer.
 This allows for existing messages to be extended, or for new message types to be added.
 Peers MUST _accept_ messages for any features they support.
-Peers MUST only send messages for features in the other side's list.
+Peers MUST only send messages / attributes for features in the other side's list.
 Only one format exists currently: `"core"`.

-   XXX:: maybe just lean on "version" for now? e.g. version `2` could introduce "features"
+   XXX:: maybe just lean on "version" for now? e.g. version `2` could introduce "features"?

 See "Example of Protocol Expansion" below for discussion about adding new attributes (including when we might increment the `"version"` instead of adding a new `"feature"`).

 The `"permission"` key specifies how to proceed with offers.
 Using mode `"ask"` tells the sender to pause after transmitting the first metadata message and await an answer from the peer before streaming further data.
 Using mode `"yes"` means the peer will accept all incoming transfers so the sender should not pause after the metadata (and instead immediately start sending data messages).
-This cuts down latency for "one-way" transfers (see "Discussion")
+Although a peer could implement "yes" mode by simply sending an accept message for each offer without user interaction, setting this mode cuts down latency for "one-way" transfers (see "Discussion")

 ## Protocol Details